s0md3v/Smap/README.md

 ```

 ## Considerations
-Since SMap simply fetches existent port data from shodan.io, it is super fast and doesn't.
+Since Smap simply fetches existent port data from shodan.io, it is super fast but there's more to it.
 You should use Smap if:

 #### You want
 - vulnerability detection